1982 Jeep CJ-7 Jamboree

 |Main||Jambo Registry(TM)||Production||The Jambo||History|

-This site is dedicated to the preservation and restoration of the 1982 Jeep CJ-7 Jamboree Commemorative Edition (The Jambo), the rarest CJ-7 ever produced and one of the rarest Jeeps of all time.
+The Jambo Registry (Est. 2006) is dedicated to the preservation and restoration of the 1982 Jeep CJ-7 Jamboree Commemorative Edition (The Jambo), the rarest CJ-7 ever produced and one of the rarest Jeeps of all time.
+This site is a companion to The Silver Registry, which tracks all known examples of the 1979 CJ-5 Silver Anniversary (The Silver).

 If you want a super cool, collectible Jeep, the Jambo is it!